top of page

 Without financing and distribution, we can't attach A-list talent and without A-list talent, we can't find financing and distribution.
 It's Hollywood's biggest Catch-22.

-The thing is, both of my producers firmly believe that if we can get my script to the right A-list actress, if we can get her to read it without the $5 million read fee, perhaps she'll decide to sign on and we'll be on our way to a greenlight.
+Both of my producers firmly believe that if we can get my script to the right A-list actress, if we can get her to read it without the $5 million read fee, perhaps she'll decide to sign on and we'll be on our way to a greenlight.
 After all, this is, as my producer says, the "role of a lifetime."

 But the question remains, how do you get a script to an A-list actor without going through their representative and having that $5 million read fee in the bank?
 We've tried the six degrees of separation strategy and that has worked in some cases, however, it hasn't worked in all cases.